 Rooms in our building are used regularly as a rehearsal venue for three local choirs – “Ten in a Bar”, “The Co-op Ladies Choir” and “AVE” – and from time to time both “The Thamesdown Ladies Choir” and Swindon’s “Light Operatic Society” make use of our facilities for ad hoc rehearsals.
-‘Music Bugs’ uses the premises on Fridays and introduces babes and toddlers to the joy of music-making.
+For several years ‘Music Bugs’ used the premises on Fridays and introduced babes and toddlers to the joy of music-making.

 Immanuel also serves as a centre for the Associated Board Music Examinations and has done so for more than 50 years.
 As a result, countless students of music and their teachers see us as a centre for music in the town.

 With seating for 200+ people and with good acoustics, Immanuel is often booked for concerts by outside groups and choirs in the town.
 One such event is the annual visit of the prize-winning Aldbourne Band who have held a concert at the church at the end of January for more than fifty years.